-- the assumed issuance of 1,875,000 ordinary shares to Asia Beam Limited for an aggregate purchase price, before fees and expenses, of approximately \$30.0 million on August 13, 2020 (see "-Recent Developments"); - the assumed exercise on a cashless basis immediately prior to the closing of this offering of outstanding warrants to purchase 553,506 ordinary shares that shall otherwise expire upon such closing, at a weighted average exercise price of \$2.72 per share, with the fair market value of the ordinary shares determined based on an assumed initial public offering price of \$17.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus; - the exercise on a cashless basis of warrants prior to the closing of this offering to purchase 99,507 ordinary shares that shall not expire upon such closing, at a price of \$2.21 per share; - no exercise of the outstanding share options or warrants (other than as described above) after August 13, 2020; - no exercise by the underwriters of their option to purchase up to 1,323,529 additional ordinary shares from us; and - the adoption and effectiveness of our amended and restated articles of association, which will occur immediately prior to the closing of this offering.
+- the assumed issuance of 1,875,000 ordinary shares to Asia Beam Limited for an aggregate purchase price, before fees and expenses, of approximately \$30.0 million on August 13, 2020 (see "-Recent Developments"); - the assumed exercise on a cashless basis immediately prior to the closing of this offering of outstanding warrants to purchase 559,358 ordinary shares that shall otherwise expire upon such closing, at a weighted average exercise price of \$2.72 per share, with the fair market value of the ordinary shares determined at the initial public offering price of \$18.00 per ordinary share; - the exercise on a cashless basis of warrants prior to the closing of this offering to purchase 99,507 ordinary shares that shall not expire upon such closing, at a price of \$2.21 per share; - no exercise of the outstanding share options or warrants (other than as described above) after August 13, 2020; - no exercise by the underwriters of their option to purchase up to 1,376,812 additional ordinary shares from us; and - the adoption and effectiveness of our amended and restated articles of association, which will occur immediately prior to the closing of this offering.

 Certain of our existing investors and their affiliated entities, including Yozma, SKT, JJFIHC and iA, and certain other investors have indicated an interest in purchasing an aggregate of up to approximately \$80 million of our ordinary shares in this offering at the initial public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, these entities may determine to purchase fewer shares than they indicate an interest in purchasing more of our ordinary shares.
-It is also possible that these entities could indicate an interest in purchasing more of our ordinary shares.
-In addition, the underwriters could determine to sell fewer shares to any of these entities than the entities indicate an interest in purchasing or to not sell any shares to these entities.
-The underwriters will receive the same underwriting discount on any shares purchased by these entities as they will on any other shares sold to the public in this offering.
+In addition, the underwriters could determine to sell fewer shares to any of these entities than the entities indicate an interest in purchase of these entities indicate an interest will receive the same underwriting discount on any shares purchased by these entities as they will on any other shares sold to the public in this offering.